MarcoGarlet/CTF-Writeups/picoCTF2018/can-you-gets-me/exp.md

 	0804f120 - gets
 ```

-To bypass nx bit I decided to makes the first 0x100 bytes of the heap rwx starting from `0x080e0000`.
+To bypass NX bit I decided to makes the first 0x100 bytes of the bss rwx starting from `0x080e0000`.

 The next gets function takes this address as arguments and via stdin passed the shellcode that simply execve `/bin/sh`.